Saint Anne Parish Baptistery

 Discover our newly renovated Baptistery and learn about the Saints who inspired this space.

-The Statues at Saint Anne Parish Baptistery
+The Statues of the Saint Anne Church Baptistery

 Saint Dymphna